 The Falconian Society is lead by a committee consisting of up to 13 members.
 Currently the committee members are:

-Michael Howe-Ely (George Grey 1968) – Regional Director– Sub-Saharan Director (ex_Zimbabwe)
+Michael Howe-Ely (George Grey 1968) - Regional Director Sub-Saharan Africa (ex-Zimbabwe)

 The Falcon Foundation